julian-molina/Documentation/_includes/trading_system/trading-system.md

 The concept of describing strategies in phases is fundamental to the methodical aspect of the trading system, as it provides a framework to run every strategy with the same logic, which contributes to developing scalable trading systems that may grow to any number of strategies.

+When a trading system features more than one strategy, the first strategy has precedence over the second, the second over the third and so on.
+This means that strategies are evaluated in a sequence.
+When a given strategy is triggered-on, the remaining strategies in the queue are no longer evaluated until the strategy triggers off.
+In other words, when multiple strategies are deployed within a single trading system, only one strategy may trade at any given moment, and precedence is given by the order around the trading system node.

 {% include important.html content="Changes made to trading systems shipping with the system may not be saved at the workspace level.
 If you wish to modify those hierarchies and use them in such modified versions, you need to clone them and modify the clone instead.
 To do this successfully, you need to learn more about [backups](suite-backups.html) and [clones](suite-clones.html)." %}

 <!--------------------------------------------- CONTENT ends -->